 Serve sprinkled with fresh chopped parsley, a dollop of soy yogurt and a drizzle of olive oil.

-One serving of this vegan chili scores the following nutrition facts: 250 calories, with 44 grams of carbs, 2.9 grams of fat and 13 grams of protein.
+One serving yields 250 calories, 44 grams of carbs, 2.9 grams of fat and 13 grams of protein.